10 Parameters To Measure The Success Of Your Agile Efforts

 48% of the respondents said they measured agile initiatives based on product quality.

-Measuring Quality is tricky as it can be interpreted based on client satisfaction, growth in ROI, or the correctness of tests performed during SDLC.
-The velocity with which working software is built is considered to confirm if the quality standards are met for a product developed using the Agile methodology.
-All things Continuous, therefore, become very important – continuous testing, monitoring, planning, etc.
+Now, measuring Quality is a tricky thing as it can be interpreted based on client satisfaction, growth in ROI, or the correctness of tests performed during SDLC.
+To confirm if the quality standards are met for a product developed using the Agile methodology, it is the velocity with which a working software is built that is taken into account.
+All things Continuous therefore become very important – continuous testing, monitoring, planning, etc.

 #3 Customer/User Satisfactionsatisfaction

-44% of respondents measured agile initiatives based on customer or user satisfaction.
+44% of respondents said they measured agile initiatives based on customer or user satisfaction.

 #4 Business Valuebusiness-value

-44% of the respondents to the Survey said their Agile measures of success initiatives were based on business value.
+44% of the respondents to the Survey said they measured agile initiatives based on business value.

 Many underlying principles of the Agile Manifesto give due importance to the deliverance of business value.
 Metrics for measuring the same are usually well defined – for example, the Statement of Work (SoW).
-Additionally, if each feature being developed for a product can be linked to a value, it can prove to be a good metric.
+Additionally, if each feature being developed for a product can be linked to a value – it can also prove to be a good metric.

 #5 Product Scope (Features, Requirements)product-scope

-39% of respondents measured agile initiatives based on product scope.
+39% of the respondents said they measured agile initiatives based on product scope.

-When you have a goal and are clear regarding what you want to do over a specified time, you can easily track the status and enjoy the progress as you complete it.
-This metric can be collected on a daily basis in the Agile Stand-Up meetings – and can be represented as burn-down charts or Kanban boards.
+When you have a goal and are clear regarding what you want to do over a specified time, you can very easily track the status and enjoy the progress as you get it completed.
+This metric can be collected on a daily basis in the Agile Stand Up meetings – and can be represented as burn down charts, or Kanban boards.

 #6 Project Visibilityvisibility